mgylabs/mkbot/README.md

 4. Run `MKBotSetup.exe` to install `MK Bot`.

-> **Note:** If you install MK Bot manually, MK Bot will not auto-update when new builds are released so you will need to regularly build and install from source to receive all the latest fixes and improvements.
+> **Note** If you install MK Bot manually, MK Bot will not auto-update when new builds are released so you will need to regularly build and install from source to receive all the latest fixes and improvements.

 ## Development Guide